gvwilson/thirdbit/src/2026/05/12/social-standing.md

 before there were smartphones or social media
 (or economists to argue with his heresy).
-*The Theory of the Leisure Class* introduced the term [%g conspicuous_consumption "conspicuous consumption" %] to describe spending whose primary purpose is to signal social rank.
+*The Theory of the Leisure Class* introduced the term conspicuous_consumption to describe spending whose primary purpose is to signal social rank.
 His key insight is that the signal only works if it is costly: something that only the wealthy can afford communicates rank precisely because of its price.

 Similarly,
-in a world where most people have to do physical labor, [%g conspicuous_leisure "conspicuous leisure" %] is only possible for the rich.
+in a world where most people have to do physical labor, conspicuous leisure is only possible for the rich.
 As leisure became more broadly available, the signal shifted: today,